yodobrin/file-service-sample/README.md

 ## File Server

-We provide two main end-points, if the client did not create yet a designated container, he can call the `api/SaSToken` this will create a container with GUID as the name, and return a SaS token for that container.
+We provide a few end-points, if the client did not create yet a designated container, he can call the `api/SaSToken` this will create a container with GUID as the name, and return a SaS token for that container.
 It is expected that the client will reuse this container in any consequtive calls.
 It will be implemented a validation for this.

+### SaSToken

+Provides SaS token, bsed on time restriction defined in configuration.
+We created default implementation that also allows for IP restriction based on the caller IP.

+#### Get

+Create a container and respond with the SaS token with permissions to create new blobs.

+#### Get by Container

+Gets a SaS token for given container with permissions to create new blobs.

+#### Get by Container/File

+Gets a read SaS token for the provided container and file path.

+### Files

+#### Get Container Files

+Return the list of files within a given container.

 ### Request